 Instead of traveling to the conference to attend panels and deliver a talk, speakers will do the following:

 1. Create a video of your talk with a maximum length of 15 minutes.

 This can be done with your own desktop or laptop.
 You can film you giving a talk or have a narrated slide show, or pursue a more ambitious edited video which combines you talking in your office, or in the field, slides and animations.
 Giving the increase relevant software available, it is now possible, and relatively easy, to record a talk of good quality.

 2. During the conference, participants can ask you questions, and you are expected to respond to questions raised by your talk.

-You will automatically receive an email each time a new question is posted.
+You will automatically receive an email each time a new question is posed.
 Only IASC members can log in, view the presentations and pose questions (but you can easily become a member: https://www.iasc-commons.org/membership-options/)

 3. View other presentations and ask questions to other speakers.

-Since the conference is over a three week period you do not experience the problem of many parallel sessions as in face-to-face conference.
+Since the conference is over a three week period you do not experience the problem of many parallel sessions as in face-to-face conferences.